-Configure the Keyfactor Command Application Setting to Use the Certificate from the Header the certificate inserted in the process at the proxy level.
+Configure the Keyfactor Command Application Setting to Use the Certificate from the Header

+When the orchestrator is configured to use a client certificate to authenticate to a proxy and then the proxy is configured to use a separate client certificate to authenticate to the Keyfactor Command server, authentication to the Keyfactor Command application should be done using the original certificate from the orchestrator, not the certificate inserted in the process at the proxy level.
 This is done by including the original certificate from the orchestrator in the request header to Keyfactor Command.
 To assure that Keyfactor Command gives priority to this certificate and not the certificate the proxy uses to authenticate, set the Keyfactor Command authentication application setting Always Use Certificate from Header to True.